- The national carrier, Aerolíneas Argentinas, offers the most domestic flights, but it’s not necessarily better than its competitors.

 - Where public transportation is scarce it’s possible to hire a taxi or remise with a driver for the day.
 This can be especially convenient and economical for a group, especially for taking an area tour.
 Always negotiate the fee in advance.

-- Train buffs will want to take the narrow-gauge La Trochita, which runs 20km between Esquel and Nahuel Pan.
-Another legendary ride is Salta’s touristy but spectacular Tren a las Nubes (Train to the Clouds), which at one point spans a desert canyon at an altitude of 4220m – though it's famously unreliable.
+Train buffs will want to take the narrow-gauge La Trochita, which runs 20km between Esquel and Nahuel Pan.
+Another legendary ride is Salta’s touristy but spectacular Tren a las Nubes, which at one point spans a desert canyon at an altitude of 4220m – though it's famously unreliable.
 And finally, the scenic Tren Patagónico connects Bariloche to Viedma.